yiisoft/validator/docs/guide/en/built-in-rules-composite.md

 $result = (new Validator())->validate('John', new UsernameRuleSet());
 ```

-It can also be combined with [Nested](built-in-rules-nested.md) rule to reuse rules for multiple attributes:
+It can also be combined with [Nested](built-in-rules-nested.md) rule to reuse rules for multiple properties:

 ```php
 use Yiisoft\Validator\Rule\Composite;